FOP-AUTOMATE/FOP-Automate-Template/README.md

 ## Technical

-The local repository has to remotes registered, `origin` and `from`.
+The local repositories have two remotes registered, `origin` and `from`.
 In case you need to Merge changes done to the exercise after you cloned it, you can do this via the from origin.

 Also note that the github action will create a release for every commit pushed.